mlcommons/tiny/v0.5/README.md

 * All four benchmarks have a [reference submission](https://github.com/mlcommons/tiny/tree/master/v0.5/reference_submissions) which implement the benchmarks using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) and Mbed on the [reference platform](https://www.st.com/en/microcontrollers-microprocessors/stm32l4r5zi.html).

-We use the [EEMBC benchmark runner](https://github.com/eembc/benchmark-runner-ml) to connect to the system under test and run the benchmarks.
+We use the [EEMBCs EnergyRunner™ benchmark framework](https://github.com/eembc/ulpmark-ml) to connect to the system under test and run the benchmarks.

 We follow the [MLPerf Tiny Rules](https://github.com/mlcommons/tiny/blob/master/v0.5/MLPerfTiny_Rules.adoc) unless there is a specific exception related to MLPerf Tiny.
 All MLPerf Tiny benchmarks are single stream only and we do not support the retraining subdivision.

-We additionally follow the MLPerf [submission and run rules](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc).f
+We additionally follow the MLPerf [submission and run rules](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc).

 If you have any questions or issues with the benchmark please [create a new issue](https://github.com/mlcommons/tiny/issues).